PrefectHQ/prefect/docs/concepts/deployments.md

 At a high level, you can think of a deployment as configuration for managing flows, whether you run them via the CLI, the UI, or the API.

-!!! warning "Deployments are changing"
+!!! warning "Deployments have changed since beta"
     Deployments now rely on manifest files for describing your workflow in a portable way, and `deployment.yaml` files for specifying a deployment of your workflow.

     Deployments based on `Deployment` and `DeploymentSpec` are no longer supported.